 - Testing fees and registrations are not exchangeable between the GRE Subject Tests and GRE General Test.

 Paper-delivered GRE General test :

 The Paper-delivered GRE General test is only available in those areas of the world where the computer-delivered test is not available.
 Paper-based tests are typically offered twice a year in November and February.

 GRE TEST COST :

 The cost for the standard administration of the GRE general test is $205 for most areas.
 Australia, China, Nigeria, and Turkey have higher fees ranging from $226 to $255.
-The standard cost for the GRE Subject Tests are $150 worldwide.
-Additional fees are required for items such as: late registration, standby testing, rescheduling, changing your test center or changing your Subject Test.
+The standard cost for the GRE Subject Tests is $150 worldwide.
+Additional fees are required for items such as late registration, standby testing, rescheduling, changing your test center, or changing your Subject Test.
 These additional fees are typically between $25 and $50.

 Which GRE test dates are the best?